mainmatter/mainmatter.com/_posts/2022-02-17-journey-of-a-junior-software-engineer.md

 -   key ideas on topics I researched
 -   things I should search more about

-I believe the junior phase can be the most overwhelming one - your learning curve is on sky rocket mode 🚀 - with all this new info coming all the time, I find out helpful to write it down as a way to organize the new content in my head.
+I believe the junior phase can be the most overwhelming one: your learning curve is in skyrocket mode 🚀!
+With all this new info coming all the time, I find it helpful to write everything down as a way to organize the new content in my head.
-Also, a lot of errors I was seeing, they would show up again, I could find what I did & apply it again.
+Also, since a lot of errors I was seeing would show up again, I could find what I did & re-apply it.

 Nowadays, I do it less and less, also the pace slowed it down from week logs to month logs 😆 as you can see by my notion pages: